Fairfield, New South Wales: Commercial area

 Fairfield consists of a combination of main street retail centred in Smart and Ware Streets, arcade and larger shopping centres, with a variety of activities including retail, café/restaurant/take away foods, supermarkets (with some displayed in a bazaar-style environment), personal services and commercial uses.
-Fairfield does not feature a formal ‘City Square’, though The Crescent Plaza, and Thomas Ware Plaza in Nelson Street, provide a similar sense of fashion to a City Square.

 A couple of shop fronts along The Crescent are in the Federation and Art Deco style, which date from the late 1890s to 1920s, respectively, reflecting its former role as an early main street.
 The CBD is surrounded by a halo of three-storey residential flats, which are beneficial for pedestrian activity to the City Centre.
 The community holds public gathering and interaction in a high regard, which is manifested by the CBD's active shopping streets and daily social assemblage for playing chess on Kenyon Street.

 Fairfield has three shopping malls which were established between the 1980s and early 1990s.
 The two largest are the Fairfield Forum, Fairfield City Central which was renamed from Neeta City in 2021 and the smaller Fairfield Chase, which underwent a major redevelopment in 2025.
 Forum contains Kmart, Aldi and Coles.
 Fairfield City Central features a Woolworths supermarket (previously it featured a Big W).
 The Fairfield Chase Commercial Tower was Fairfield's first high-rise structure.
 It has a lower level of commercial shops, a medical centre and food outlets open to the public while the higher levels function as private office building spaces are occupied by government agencies such as Legal Aid NSW, the NSW Service for Treatment and Rehabilitation of Torture and Trauma Survivors and private companies such as a child care centre and employment agencies.
 The Crescent, Nelson, Ware and Nelson Streets are ornamented by a number of London planes.
+Fairfield's culturally diverse population is reflected in multicultural local businesses such as over twenty different types of cafés and restaurants that include Assyrian, Iraqi, Italian, Chinese, Lebanese, Vietnamese, South American and Thai cuisine.